KarenSpinner/newsletter-digest-standalone/README.md

 ### Article Limits

-- **Featured count**: Set via CLI prompt or runstring
+- **Featured count**: Set via CLI prompt or runstring.
+Default=5.
-- **Wildcard count**: Set via CLI prompt or runstring
+- **Wildcard count**: Set via CLI prompt or runstring.
+Default=1.
 - **Articles per category**: No limit
 - **Articles per newsletter+author**: Default is no limit.
 Can set a limit in the runstring.
 Substack RSS limits seem to be 20 articles max.

 ### Known Limitations

 - ** Restack Counts**: Restack counts are currently only available if the Substack API is used for engagement metrics.
-This is controlled by a runstring argument (no prompting).
+This is controlled by the -u runstring argument (no prompting).

 Future: Try to get restack counts from the HTML files, e.g. in <script>window._preloads = JSON.parse{...}, look for \"restacks\":<#>,\"reactions\":{\"\u2764\":<#>}

 - **Author Listing**: At present, only the lead author name is in the RSS file.
 When there are multiple authors, Substack appears to choose the name which occurs first alphabetically.
 -- Secondary or additional authors' names are not shown in the digest.
+They are currently only available if the Substack API option is enabled (-u)
--- If an Author name is specified in a column of the Newsletter file, and a named Author has a byline on the article but is not the first author name that Substack chooses as 'the' lead author, then that Author will not be matched to the article.
+-- If a name is specified in an Author column of the Newsletter file, and an article in that newsletter does not have a byline for that author, the article will not be included in the digest.
+-- If an article has no byline:
+--- If there is a Publisher column in the newseletter file and it has a value for that newsletter, the Publisher name will be assigned to the article as its Writer.
+--- If there is no Publisher column, or no value for a specific newsletter, then the name 'Unknown at <newsletter name>' will be assigned to the article as its Writer.
+If Author name matching is enabled, then an article with no byline will not be included in the digest unless the Publisher is named as an Author in the newsletters file.

+At present, co-author names are not available unless the Substack API is used.
 A future workaround is to enhance the program to look inside the HTML of the article for additional author names.
 (Perhaps in 'entry' in <div id="main"  ... under <script type="application/ld+json">
 		{"@context": ... "author":[{"@type":"Person","name":"A<the author name we want>", "url":"https://substack.com/@<author_handle>",}]}
 Or in <script>window._preloads = JSON.parse{...}, look for 'name' and 'handle' in 'contributors'.
-Fetching the HTML file to look for author names will make execution a bit slower if the Substack API is being used for metrics instead of HTML.
-However, if restack counts can be obtained from the HTML, then the Substack API will not be needed and that API call can be dropped.
+If restack counts and co-author names can be obtained from the HTML in the future, then the Substack API will not be needed and that API call can be dropped to speed up the program's execution.

 ## Support